top of page

 An Enforceable Undertaking is a written agreement between the Fair Work Ombudsman (FWO) and an employer who hasn’t complied with their legal responsibilities under Australian Employment Regulations.
 Enforceable Undertakings are used by the FWO instead of taking the employer to court over non-compliance, such as not paying employees in accordance with their Enterprise Agreement.
 The employer needs to agree to back-pay employees for wages not paid and be audited for future compliance.

-Recent examples in the healthcare, social services and not-for-profit sectors:
+Recent examples of Enforceable Undertakings in the healthcare, social services, not-for-profit and education sectors:

-▶︎ December 2022 - Australian Unity Limited back-paid staff in Victoria and NSW more than $6.8 million and entered into an Enforceable Undertaking with the FWO.
+▶︎ February 2025 - Relationships Australia Queensland has back-paid 980 staff more than $5.6 million, including superannuation and interest, and signed an Enforceable Undertaking with the FWO.
 Learn more >

-▶︎ December 2021 - The Paraplegic & Quadriplegic Association of NSW (ParaQuad) back-paid staff more than $705,000 and entered into an Enforceable Undertaking with the FWO.
+▶︎ December 2024 - The University of Sydney will complete more than $23 million in payments, including superannuation and interest, to more than 14,000 underpaid staff as part of entering into an Enforceable Undertaking with the FWO.
 Learn more >

-▶︎ June 2021 - Aboriginal Hostels Limited back-paid staff more than $2.7 million after entering into an Enforceable Undertaking with the FWO.
+▶︎ June 2024 - Not-for-profit charity World Vision Australia Pty Ltd has back-paid staff more than $6 million, including interest and superannuation, and has signed an Enforceable Undertaking with the FWO.
 Learn more >

 To mitigate the risk of underpaying staff, employers should regularly review their enterprise agreements and the relevant Modern Awards to ensure that all mandatory payments, including hourly rates, overtime, penalties and allowances, are being paid correctly.
 In addition, make sure you are using valid, well-drafted employment agreements.